vtopc/intro-to-go/concurrency/README.md

 ### Before spawning goroutine(checklist):

 1. Consider to write sync code.
-Goroutine is not a silver bullet, it wouldn't make code faster in all cases.
+Concurrency in Go is not a silver bullet, it wouldn't make code faster in all cases.

     > Async code harder to understand and debug is.
 Hrrmmm.